Skip to main content

 In their fruit garden now grow, besides the currants, raspberries, and blueberries from last year, also mini kiwis, gooseberries, a lemon, bush raspberries, and of course strawberries.
 In their bed we've already sown radishes and carrots.
 The berries and fruit really grow well in pots, which don't even have to be that big (double the size of the plant is enough).
 A special berry fertilizer also helps with optimal growth.

-Fruit garden for children
+Fruit garden for children with berries in pots

 Raised Beds